aaronbloomfield/ics/docs/vb-image-details.md

 ### Introduction to Cybersecurity configuration

 - Cloned the github repo via `git clone https://github.com/aaronbloomfield/ics`; note that a `git pull` will still have to be executed each time to update it
-- Ran `sudo apt-get install default-jdk libssl-dev fcrackzip libarchive-zip-perl testdisk libboost-dev libboost-doc unzip traceroute strace nmap apache2`
+- Ran `sudo apt-get install default-jdk libssl-dev fcrackzip libarchive-zip-perl testdisk libboost-dev libboost-doc unzip traceroute strace nmap apache2 php libapache2-mod-php imagemagick`
 	- default-jdk: for the Java assignments, such as RSA
 	- libssl-dev: for the hashing HW (C++ MD5 routines)
 	- fcrackzip: for the zip cracking program